- config_file_examples: collection of YAML configuration file examples for Tensorflow.

-- src contains tools to train, evaluate, benchmark and quantize your model on your STM32 target.
+- tf: contains Tensorflow tools to train, evaluate, benchmark, quantize and deploy your model on your STM32 target.

 You can refer to the README links below that provide typical examples of operation modes and tutorials on specific services: